-In April 2024, we entered into an asset purchase agreement to acquire up to approximately 12,556 RCEs for a cash purchase price of up to a maximum of \$2.3 million.
+In April 2024, we entered into an asset purchase agreement to acquire up to approximately 12,556 RCEs residential customer equivalents ("RCEs") for a cash purchase price of up to a maximum of \$2.3 million.
 These customers began transferring in June of 2024, and are located in our existing markets.
-During the six months ended June 30, 2024, approximately 3,600 RCEs were transferred.
+During the six three and nine months ended June 30, 2024 September 30, 2024, approximately 3,600 7,100 and 10,700 RCEs were transferred.

 As part of the acquisitions, we funded an escrow account, the balance of which is reflected as restricted cash in our consolidated balance sheet.
 As we acquire customers, we make payments to the sellers from the escrow account.
-As of June 30, 2024, the balance in the escrow account was \$2.3 million, and these funds are expected to be released to the sellers as acquired customers transfer from the sellers to the Company in accordance with the asset purchase agreement, and any unallocated balance will be returned to the Company once the acquisition is complete.
+As of June 30, 2024 September 30, 2024, the balance in the escrow account was \$2.3 \$0.5 million, and these funds are expected to be released to the sellers as acquired customers transfer from the sellers to the Company in accordance with the asset purchase agreement, and any unallocated balance will be returned to the Company once the acquisition is complete.